 Biosecurity Queensland (part of Department of Agriculture and Fisheries) tests showed infestation of a parasitic flatworm (Neobenedenia sp) in barramundi, as well as a different type of parasitic flatworm on sharks, and common shell erosion on some crustaceans, but there was no common cause identified in other fish species tested.

 The parasitic flatworm was not unexpected given the major flooding events in 2011.

 This Gladstone Fish Health Scientific Advisory Panel supported ongoing investigation of the issue.

 The panel was not able to provide conclusions on the cause of fish conditions observed in Gladstone Harbour, and recommended further monitoring and research.
 However, the panel did confirm that there is no risk to human health.

 The government implemented the panel’s recommendations through an Integrated Aquatic Investigation Program for Gladstone Harbour.

-For more fish health information about fish health sampling, reports and results, visit the DAFF website.
+For more fish health information about fish health sampling, reports and results, visit the DAF website.

 For more food safety information on seafood products, visit Safe Food Queensland.

 Fish health survey interim report June/July 2012

 Fish sampling conducted in June and July found fish health in Gladstone waters continuing to improve.